 King suggests brides and couples consider the following when choosing their ‘70s-themed wedding dresses and attire.

-11. Consider thrifting authentic ‘70s pieces.
+15. Consider thrifting authentic ‘70s pieces.
 Scope out thrift shops in your city via Yelp, and check out digital thrift stores such as Poshmark if you’re looking for vintage designer dresses.
 Or dig through your storage unit for those old bell-bottom jeans and maxi dresses!

-13. Look for delicate flutter sleeves.
+17. Look for delicate flutter sleeves.
 Flutter sleeves come off the shoulder in a loose, unstructured… well, flutter.
 Make sure you choose a sleeve length that’s flattering for your arms.
 Flutter sleeves look great in a solid fabric or lace, and they play up the 70s theme without feeling too stereotypical.

-14. Go bold with floral prints.
-What we love about this one is that you don’t even need a traditional wedding dress, as any decade-appropriate gown will do.
+18. Go bold with floral prints.
+You don’t even need a traditional wedding dress for this one, as any decade-appropriate gown will do.
 You can find these at big brand clothing stores such as ASOS, or thrifted through Etsy.
 Contrasting colors and a large floral print feel straight out of the 70s.

-15. Express yourself.
+19. Express yourself.
 According to King, “the ‘70s were all about freedom and expression.
 Today’s bride could draw inspiration from having something totally unique made for them.”
 That can mean trading in wedding dress traditions and doing something that better represents your own unique tastes.
 Even better?
 It’s a quick way to check “something new” off your list.